Obtaining an Accurate Forecast for Your Business

-Most weekday mornings I get up around 5:00 A.M. to get ready for my work day.
-Part of my morning routine involves turning on the television to catch the weather forecast.
-I live in a climate where the weather can be quite variable.
+One of our organizational psychologists at the National Business Research Institute (NBRI) shared that most weekday mornings she gets up around 5:00 A.M. to get ready for the work day.
+Part of her morning routine involves turning on the television to catch the weather forecast.
+She lives in a climate where the weather can be quite variable.
 In the morning people may be wearing layered clothing and jackets and by the middle of the afternoon they are wearing shorts and T-shirts.
-Or some days it is just the opposite; you start out in short sleeves and before the day is over the temperature has dropped 20 or 30 degrees and you are grabbing for your jacket.
-Precipitation here also varies considerably.
+Precipitation also varies considerably.
 One moment there is not a cloud in the sky and a few minutes later it is dark and raining so hard you can barely see to drive.

-I watch the weather forecast in the mornings in order to be prepared for these temperature and precipitation changes.
-I feel more prepared for leaving the house if I know what to expect.
-The forecast enables me to know whether to wear a sweater, jacket, or raincoat, or if I need to take such items with me for use later in the day.
-Knowledge of the forecast also helps me make an informed decision regarding footwear – Is it okay to wear leather shoes or do I need to wear shoes that are waterproof?
-Do I need to take an umbrella?
+She watches the weather forecast in the mornings to be prepared for these temperature and precipitation changes, and feels more prepared for leaving the house if she knows what weather to expect.
+The forecast enables her to know whether to wear a sweater, jacket, or raincoat, or if she needs to take such items along for use later in the day.
+Maybe she will need to take an umbrella…

-Once I leave home and begin my commute to work, I begin to notice other people on their way to work or school.
-Observing them, I sometimes come to the conclusion that many of them either did not watch a weather forecast before leaving home that morning or, did so but ignored it.
-I decide this because I will see people out in short sleeves with no jackets with their arms crossed over, shivering in the 49 degree morning.
-On other occasions I see people trying to cover their heads with a newspaper or anything else they can find as the rain pours down on them and they have neither a raincoat nor an umbrella.
+Once she leaves home and begins her commute to work, she often begins to notice other people on their way to work or school.
+Observing them, she sometimes comes to the conclusion that many of them either did not watch a weather forecast before leaving home that morning or did so but ignored it.
+She will see people out in short sleeves with no jackets with their arms crossed over, shivering in the 49-degree morning.
+On other occasions, she sees people trying to cover their heads with a newspaper or anything else they can find as the rain pours down on them and they have neither a raincoat nor an umbrella.

 Thus, Makridakis expects change and believes that if our businesses are to succeed we must also expect change and be cognizant of how that change will impact our company’s success.
 This expectation of change is consistent with the view of many Americans.
-Recently, the National Political Research Institute (NPRI), a division of the National Business Research Institute (NBRI), completed a public opinion survey that measured respondent’s attitudes about the economy.
+Recently, NBRI completed a public opinion survey that measured respondent’s attitudes about the economy.
 The sample included nearly 2,400 residents from across the U.S. When asked about whether they believed the U.S. economy would stay the same, decline, or improve over the next 12 months, 40% believed it would decline and 36% believed it would improve, compared with 23% who thought it would stay the same.
 Over half of the respondents (63%) believed their household expenses would increase over the next year.
 Americans themselves expect change.
-In addition, the NPRI survey revealed that 72% of respondents perceived that the economic downturn had negatively impacted them.
 When asked what single factor contributes the most to their overall quality of life, 58% reported that it was the cost of living.

-The bleak outlook that many in the U.S. have of the economy and its impact on their lives can be cause for concern for companies.
-We want sales of our products and services to increase, not decrease.
-But in this economic climate many consumers are cutting back on expenditures.
+We want sales of our products and services to increase, not decrease, but many consumers are cutting back on expenditures.
 So how can we obtain an accurate forecast for our businesses?
-The answer is simple: we must manage our human assets well.
-This means we have to be knowledgeable of the attitudes and perceptions of our customers.
-But our customers are not our only human assets.
-We must also be aware of the attitudes and perceptions of our employees.
+We must manage our human assets well.
+This means we have to be knowledgeable of the attitudes and perceptions of our customers and employees.
 These two groups are intricately related.

 Jeffrey Pfeffer, the Thomas D. Dee Professor of Organizational Behavior at Stanford Business School, and John F. Veiga, the Airbus Industrie International Scholar, professor, and head of the Department of Management at the University of Connecticut, both agree that putting people first is key to organizational success.
 Both scholars report that they have seen a disturbing disconnect in organizations in which they ignore the fact that there is a direct relationship between a company’s financial success and its commitment to treat people as assets.
 The results of numerous rigorous studies have led them to conclude that we must take seriously the adage that “people are our most important asset” if we want to experience increased profits.

 Once we have a process in place for forecasting employee behavior, we must add a process for forecasting customer behavior.
-Customer surveys can provide us with the means of better understanding our customers.
+Customer surveys can provide us with the means to better understand our customers.
 One of the key pieces of information we can obtain directly from our customers is their overall satisfaction.
 Customer satisfaction has an impact on behavior.
 Even more importantly, we can also learn whether our customers plan to return and do business with us again.
 It takes less effort and money to keep the customers we have than it does to recruit new ones.
 Another piece of information customers can provide that broadens the scope of our forecast, is whether they will recommend us to others.
-This may be one of the most crucial pieces of information because it requires a high level of confidence in the consistency of a product or service.
+This requires a high level of confidence in the consistency of a product or service.
 You put your own reputation at risk when you recommend a business to someone else.
 What if the person has a bad experience with it?

-A few months ago, a friend of mine recommended a restaurant to me.
+A few months ago, a vendor friend recommended a restaurant to our team.
 It was a small, locally owned restaurant located in a strip mall.
-My friend told me the restaurant was cozy, the food was excellent, and she had received great service.
-Not long after she made the recommendation, a vendor invited me to lunch and asked me to pick a restaurant.
-Alas, I suggested the restaurant my friend had recommended.
-When we arrived, we found the place to be cozy as my friend had said.
-We were invited to sit wherever we like and chose a table in a quiet spot.
-Immediately a server came to ask what we would like to drink.
-Just a moment later, the vendor I was with looked down and saw something on the table and determined it looked like blood.
+The friend told us the restaurant was cozy, the food was excellent, and she had received great service.
+Not long after she made the recommendation, we invited a client to lunch.
+We suggested the restaurant our friend had recommended.
+When we arrived, we found the place to have a nice ambience, as we were told.
+We were invited to sit wherever we liked and chose a table in a quiet spot.
+Immediately, a server came to ask what we would like to drink.
+Just a moment later, the client looked down and saw something on the table and determined it looked like blood.
 “Surely, it isn’t….” we hoped.
-Then the vendor realized there was more than one spot.
+Then the client realized there was more than one spot.
 We decided to move to another table.
-The vendor decided to go wash her hands and after she returned from the restroom, I did the same.
-On the way back to our table, I noticed more drops on the floor.
+We all decided we would wash our hands.
+On the way back to our table, we noticed more drops on the floor.
 Another server came and brought our drinks and we made her aware of the situation.
-A few moments later, we heard her explain to someone who appeared to be a manager or perhaps one of the owners, that the server who initially had taken our drink order had cut himself but was refusing to bandage the cut.
+A few moments later, we heard her explain to someone who appeared to be a manager or perhaps one of the owners, that the server who initially had taken our drink order had cut himself, but was refusing to bandage the cut.
 At that point, we left the restaurant never to return.
-Now I must say, I will think twice about patronizing a business recommended by this friend.
-I did tell her about the experience (later that same day, I might add), and she did not want to return to this restaurant either and I got the feeling that she will be hesitant to recommend places in the future.
+Now, we will think twice about patronizing a business recommended by our vendor friend.
+We did tell her about the experience (later that same day), and she she shared that she did not want to return to this restaurant either.
+And, we got the feeling that she will be hesitant to recommend places in the future.
 Bottom line, if our customers will recommend us to someone else, they have faith in our ability to consistently provide high quality services/products.

-Unfortunately, I know of companies that have purchased cheap, poorly constructed surveys thinking they were saving money.
-In the long run however, they discovered the results were not useful and they had to start all over with another firm and instrument.
+Unfortunately, we know of companies that have purchased cheap, poorly constructed surveys thinking they were saving money.
+However, they discovered the results were not useful and they had to start all over with another firm and instrument.
 When selecting a research firm to conduct employee and customer surveys it is imperative to hire a firm with: